 Your fate is in your hands - this is for educational purposes.
 I am offering this for education, and you are responsible for your actions.
 Applied incorrectly this can cause electrocution or fire.
 Take care, be smart and educated, and you'll be okay.

 The need for safety: Done badly, it's possible to cause damage.
 The warning against extension cords isn't a whimsy, they're rightfully concerned about safety.
 Carefully done, you can safely ignore that warning, but you must know what you're doing.
 There have been multiple fires from electric cars being charged through substandard wiring.
 How?
 Bad wiring can easily cause enough heat to raise surrounding materials to the ignition point.
 This isn't a new issue since electrical fires have happened for as long as we've used electricity.
 Careful use of good quality extension cords and power outlets is the way to avoid an electrical fire.

+A common problem at public charging stations is ICE'ing.
+This isn't a winter phenomena, but is an acronym: Internal Combustion Engine.
 What happens is gasoline car owners, whether unwittingly or on purpose, sometimes park in front of EV charging stations.
+Doing so blocks EV owners from charging.
+J1772 extension cords are a useful workaround until the people around us begin to grok charging station etiquette.
 See Charging station etiquette - effectively sharing limited resources

 These extension cords can also be used at home.
 Say your charging station has a prescribed location, but your car has to park far away?
 The charging station might come with a 25 foot cord that doesn't reach the parking spot.
 What do you do?
 Use the J1772 extension cord.